emb-riscv/specs-markdown/real-time-clock.md

 The **Device Real-Time Clock** is intended to support the implementation of the ISO/IEC 14882.2011 `system_clock` (§ 20.11.7.1) and `steady_clock` (§ 20.11.7.2) classes.
 Objects of class
-`system_clock` represent wall clock time from the system-wide realtime clock.
+`system_clock` represent wall clock time from the system-wide real-time clock.
 Objects of class `steady_clock` represent clocks for which values of the time point never decrease as physical time advances and for which values of time_point advance at a steady rate relative to real time.
 That is, the clock may not be adjusted.